RowanGray472/command-line-chatbot/README.md

 Here's a short demo to give you an idea of what CLIFF can do when it's fully functional.
 Say you wanted to go to your home directory, but you forgot the command for how to do that.
-Sure, you *could* go plug it into google, or you could use CLIFF  to just do it directly.
+Sure, you *could* google it, or you could use CLIFF  to just do it directly.

 Here's how that workflow goes for our home directory example.